As absentee voting grows, legislation would allow easier tally

-The trend of voters casting absentee ballots has grown in recent years, and as the April 7 election took place amid the COVID-19 crisis, an unprecedented number of Wisconsinites mailed in their ballots.
+The trend of voters casting absentee ballots has grown in recent years, and as the April 7 election took place amid the COVID-19 crisis, an unprecedented number of Wisconsinites mailed in their votes.

 According to the Wisconsin Elections Commission, 1,098,489 absentee ballots were returned in April’s Presidential Primary Election.
 That’s compared with 819,316 in the November 2016 Presidential Election.